Yorker platform plan, $29.99/mo

 Does Yorker support OpenTelemetry?

 Yorker is OTel-native.
-Every check emits OTLP metrics, traces, and logs directly to your backend — ClickStack, HyperDX, Grafana, Dash0, Honeycomb, or any OTLP-compatible destination.
+Every check produces OTLP metrics, traces, and logs that land in your backend as standard OTLP: ClickStack, HyperDX, Grafana, Dash0, Honeycomb, or any OTLP-compatible destination.
 W3C traceparent propagation is always on, so synthetic browser checks link to your backend distributed traces without any per-monitor configuration.

 Can I reuse my existing Playwright test files?

 The logic (selectors, waits, assertions, API calls) transfers cleanly, but the wrapping changes.
 Checkly uses @playwright/test spec files; Yorker runs async function bodies inside a sandboxed runner with // @step: markers for screenshot boundaries.
-Rewrites are short — typically 10 minutes per script — and the importer generates skeletons to paste into.
+Rewrites are short, typically 10 minutes per script: paste the body into a Yorker async function and remove the @playwright/test imports.

 What about private locations behind my firewall?